-277. HISTORY OF SOCIAL THOUGHT.
+277. History of Social Thought.
 3(3-0); I. Prerequisite: Econ.
+151.

-151. Dr. Holtz.
+Dr. Holtz.

-The development of social thought from ancient civilization to the present-the social philosophies of Plato, Aristotle, St. Augustine, Thomas Aquinas, Machiavelli, Hobbes, Locke, Hume, Montesquieu, and Condercet; and the sociological systems of Comte, Spencer, Gumplowicz, Ratzenhofer, Tarde, Ward, and others.
+The development of social thought from ancient civilization to the present the social philosophies of Plato, Aristotle, St. Augustine, Thomas Aquinas, Machiavelli, Hobbes, Locke, Hume, Montesquieu, and Condercet; and the sociological systems of Comte, Spencer, Gumplowicz, Ratzenhofer, Tarde, Ward, and others.

-279. Sociology Seminar.
+279. Problems in Sociology.
 Credit to be arranged; I, II, and SS.
 Prerequisite: Econ.
 151. Dr. Hill.